Justo-Tapiador/jhs/docs/using-ranks.md

 </html>
  ```
  We see that only level 3 has been compiled into level 2.
 If a rank=0 would have been set
- then the compilation would have ben complete to the expected HTML document.
+ then the compilation would have been complete to the expected HTML document.
 A rank=1 would produce
  the following partial JHS document:
  ```javascript
  /**